fabriq-cloud/fabriq/README.md

 Logs in with Github
 Creates PAT for CLI and stores it locally?
-Automatically creates a group for the user and makes it the default
+Automatically creates a group for the user and makes it the default?

 ## Seed sample node.js application